Head of Marketing

 3) pragmatics (context, conversation, social rules).

-These classifications will need to first be standardized so that all banks can consistently and uniformly report and be accountable to the same measures.
-Arriving at a consensus for these classifications may be a daunting task given differences in terminology and practices worldwide.
+These classifications will need to first be standardized so that all banks can consistently and uniformly report and be accountable for the same measures.
+Arriving at a consensus on these classifications may be a daunting task given differences in terminology and practices worldwide.
 For now, in-network and app-based mobile recording appear to be the most popular interim solutions.

 As the cost of fiscal compliance escalates, and the reach of RegTech grows, smaller financial institutions will find it increasingly challenging to future-proof their monitoring efforts.
 Moreover, the overlooked communication challenges will require deeper consideration and additional investment to reduce the risk of market abuse and financial crime.
 Make no mistake, the FCA and other regulatory bodies will seek to make examples out of those who are non-compliant with financial engagement and communication records.
 It’s only a matter of time until they begin levying substantial fines.